MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/making-calls-on-remote-assist-mobile.md

 ## Supported scenarios
 Making calls with Dynamics 365 Remote Assist mobile is **available** in these scenarios:

-1. A call with two or more Dynamics 365 Remote Assist mobile users *(one-to-one call or group call)*
+1. A call with two or more Remote Assist mobile users *(one-to-one call or group call)*
+2. A call with two or more Remote Assist HoloLens users *(one-to-one call or group call)*
-2. A call with two or more Teams desktop users *(one-to-one call or group call)*
+3. A call with two or more Teams desktop users *(one-to-one call or group call)*
-3. A call with one Teams mobile user *(one-to-one call only)*
+4. A call with one Teams mobile user *(one-to-one call only)*
-4. A call between **any combination of** at least three or more Dynamics 365 Remote Assist mobile users, Remote Assist HoloLens users, and Teams desktop users *(group call only)*
+5. A call between **any combination of** at least three or more Remote Assist mobile users, Remote Assist HoloLens users, or Teams desktop users *(group call only)*

 > [!NOTE]
 > The following calling scenarios are **not** supported on Dynamics 365 Remote Assist mobile at this time: